 What the Department of Revenue will examine

 Washington DOR has not yet issued ESSB 6346 residency regulations.
-Based on its approach under the capital gains tax and estate tax, and on how every other high-tax state conducts residency audits, here is what to expect:
+The closest existing authority is WAC 458-20-301, the capital gains tax rule quoted above, which replaced DOR's earlier interim statement on domicile when that statement expired on July 29, 2024.
+Reading that rule together with how every other high-tax state conducts residency audits, here is what to expect:

 - Where you sleep most nights.
 Physical presence is foundational.
 The 183-day rule is a minimum, not a ceiling — for high-income taxpayers, days in Washington should be substantially below 183.